danielmsimuko/01-linux/README.md

 $ grep -E -o "\b[A-Za-z0-9._%+-]+@[A-Za-z0-9.-]+\.[A-za-z]{2,6}\b" lcsa.txt -- finds email address in file i.e x@gmail.com

 ## Randomers
-$ ssh cloud_user@pub.lic.ip.adr -- ssh into a linux machine
-$ sudo systemctl start/stop (service) -- starts stops service like mysql

 $ cd /temp -- for when you need to stage files in a temporary folder
-$ sudo apt install httpd -- shows a list of webservers you can install
-$ sudo apt install apache2 -- installs apache2 webserver

 $ sudo systemctl start/stop/status apache2  -- starts/stops/status apache2 server status
-$ code/vim /var/www/html/index.html -- where the file can be found
+$ code/vim /var/www/html/index.html -- where the file can be found.
-$ uptime -- checks how long the server has been up for.
 $ which python -- finds where programme python is stored
 $ whereis apache2 | tr " " '\n' -- finds apache2 and pipes + translates info into readable lines